Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Alexandra recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Alexandra recorded approximately 46 residential properties granted approval annually over the past five financial years, totalling 231 homes.
-As of FY-26, 10 approvals have been recorded.
-The average number of new residents arriving per new home over these years was 0.7.
-This indicates that new construction is meeting or exceeding demand, providing more buying options and potentially accelerating population growth beyond current projections.
+Alexandra has recorded approximately 46 residential properties granted approval each year over the past five financial years, totalling 231 homes.
+In FY-26 so far, 12 approvals have been recorded.
+On average, 0.7 new residents arrive per new home built annually between FY-21 and FY-25.
+This indicates that new construction is keeping pace with or exceeding demand, providing more housing options and enabling population growth.

 New building activity comprises 88.0% detached dwellings and 12.0% attached dwellings, maintaining the area's traditional low-density character with a focus on family homes appealing to those seeking space.
-The population density is approximately 208 people per dwelling approval.
-By 2041, Alexandra is projected to grow by 1,730 residents.
-Building activity appears to be keeping pace with these growth projections, though buyers may face increased competition as the population expands.
+The location has approximately 208 people per dwelling approval, indicating a low-density market.
+According to the latest AreaSearch quarterly estimate, Alexandra is expected to grow by 1,730 residents through to 2041.
+Building activity appears to be keeping pace with growth projections, though buyers may face increased competition as the population grows.

 Frequently Asked Questions - Development